New Mexico residents brace for extreme wildfire conditions - NewsBreak

 A combination of strong winds, high temperatures and low humidity were forecast by the National Weather Service to create an “exceptionally dangerous and likely historic stretch of critical to extreme fire weather conditions” for several days.

-Some 1,400 firefighters worked feverishly to contain the largest fire burning in the U.S. The blaze, now more than a month old, has blackened more than 269 square miles (696 square kilometers) — an area larger than the city of Chicago.
+Some 1,400 firefighters worked feverishly to contain the largest fire burning in the U.S. The blaze, now more than a month old, has blackened more than 269 square miles — an area larger than the city of Chicago.

 Part of the fire was started by Forest Service workers who lost control of a prescribed burn meant to reduce fire risk.
 State leaders have called on the federal government for accountability, including reparations.